-Tradition of China -- Hair Ornament Culture
+Tradition of China — Hair Ornament Culture

-Hairpin -- Zan in Chinese Culture
+Hairpin — Zan in Chinese Culture

-When women turned 15 years old, there would be a Coming of Age Ceremony to put on hairpins and tie the hair up, meaning they were adults and ready to get married.
+When women turned 15 years old, there would be a Coming of Age Ceremony to put on hairpins and tie the hair up, meaning they were adults who were available for marriage.